warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

 ```

 ## 🧑‍💻 Implement the smart contract
-💡 You can found the ready-made implementation of the smart contract in [src/contracts/loot.](../src/contracts/loot)
+💡 You can find the ready-made implementation of the smart contract in [src/contracts/loot.](../src/contracts/loot)

 ### Start with a state
 The first 2 things you should think about before implementing a SmartWeave contract are